sneakyHulk/heyn.dev/content/posts/Integration-of-a-local-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature.md

    ```shell
    docker exec caddy caddy reload --adapter caddyfile --config /etc/caddy/Caddyfile
    ```
-8) Lastly go again to the Fritz!Box web ui and navigate to http://fritz.box/#dyndns.
+8) Go again to the Fritz!Box web ui and navigate to http://fritz.box/#dyndns.
 9) There put in the following values
    - Update-URL:
      ```text